 Once more thing is that chronic sleep deprivation causes carb cravings.
 So if you're craving junk food, you should focus on getting enough sleep.

 Want to sleep better?
 Read this: 19 Best Essential Oils for Sleep

 5. Eat Lots of Cruciferous Vegetables

-Veggies like broccoli, cauliflower, cabbage, brussel sprouts, etc. are some of the best foods you can eat if you want to burn fat.
+Veggies like broccoli, cauliflower, cabbage, Brussel sprouts, etc. are some of the best foods you can eat if you want to burn fat.

-The contain fiber and micronutrients and phytochemicals that are proven to help burn fat and get lean.
+They contain fiber and micronutrients and phytochemicals that are proven to help burn fat and get lean.
 Not to mention they help lower your risk of cancer by fighting free radicals and the oxidation process.
 They also fight bad estrogen levels in your body.

 The fiber will help keep you fuller for longer and because they have virtually no calories you can eat a mound of vegetables and still stay well within your caloric limits.
 Be sure to eat them with some kind of protein so that you feel satiated.

 If you don't like the taste, then you can roast them with a bit of olive oil and parmesan.
 I like adding cajun seasoning to my roasted vegetables and eating them with fish.
 There are tons of ways to make them, just be sure that you're eating them.

 Carb cycling is one of the smartest dietary strategies I've ever heard of.
 It can be a “go-to” habit for staying lean.

 Here's how it works: your body converts carbs into glucose which it stores in your liver and muscles.
 Any extra carbs get converted to fat.